 What Else to Do

-Build in at least one afternoon where you don't have a tee time.
-The island rewards it.
-The golf is the reason to come — the rest is the reason to come back.
+A golf trip that doesn't include at least one long lunch somewhere unexpected is only doing half the job.
+Build in at least one afternoon where you don't have a tee time and explore.
+The golf might be the reason to come but the rest will make you want to come back soon.

 Want the trip arranged properly - courses, tee times, restaurants, transport, PGA professional throughout?